potassco/flatzingo/README.md

 ## Usage

-Run MiniZinc (Without solving `-c`) to get a FlatZinc output (`--output-fzn-to-stdout`) from a MiniZinc model (in this case `example.mzn`).
+Run MiniZinc (Without solving `-c`) to get a FlatZinc output (`--output-fzn-to-stdout`) from a MiniZinc model (in this case `encodings/example.mzn`).
 Additionally the path to the high-level constraints (moved during the installation) must be specified with the `-G` option.
 The output is then piped to `fzn2lp`

 ```
-minizinc  -G -c flatzingo --output-fzn-to-stdout example.mzn | fzn2lp > tmp.lp
+minizinc  -G -c flatzingo --output-fzn-to-stdout encodings/example.mzn | fzn2lp > tmp.lp
 ```

 Use the `lp` file obtained in a `clingcon` call with other encodings.